 So a few years later when another AC/DC interview opportunity arose, I insisted that Malcolm be included, and my hunch was quickly confirmed.
 Malcolm was plain-spoken, unpretentious, wise, and doggedly determined.
-And while the excellent biographers at AllMusic.com correctly note that AC/DC’s popularity and sales waned from the mid-1980s through the end of the decade, they fail to grasp why: Malcolm’s drinking had increased to a debilitation whereby it was affecting not only his health but his creative leadership of the band, and Mal wisely took a leave of absence for over two years.
-So it was then no coincidence when a clean and sober Malcolm Young rejoined AC/DC for 1990’s The Razor’s Edge that it became the quintet’s biggest seller and best-reviewed album since Back in Black a decade earlier.
-We are saddened to report that AC/DC co-founder Malcolm Young has passed after a long bout with dementia.
-Nevertheless it’s Malcolm’s band. –Redbeard
+And while the excellent biographers at AllMusic.com correctly note that AC/DC’s popularity and sales waned from the mid-1980s through the end of the decade, they fail to grasp why: Malcolm’s drinking had increased to a debilitating point whereby it was affecting not only his health but his creative leadership of the band, and Mal wisely took a leave of absence for over two years.
+So it was then no coincidence, when a clean and sober Malcolm Young rejoined AC/DC for 1990’s The Razor’s Edge , that it became the quintet’s biggest seller and best-reviewed album since Back in Black a decade earlier.
+We are saddened that AC/DC co-founder Malcolm Young has passed after a long bout with dementia.
+Nevertheless, it always was Malcolm’s band. –Redbeard